p0pr0ck5/lua-resty-waf/README.md

 *Default*: none

-Defines the target server for event logs that target a UDP server.
+Defines the target server for event logs that target a remote server.

 *Example*: